Tuesday, 31 March 2020

 Noddy's Bubbles Celebrate Forty Years of Transience

 Finally, some good clean fun.
-A hundred years ago it's said a performer could go their whole life touring just twenty minutes of material.
-But then talkies and television came along and that all changed.
+A hundred years ago, it's said, a performer could go their whole life touring just twenty minutes of material, but then talkies and television came along, and that all changed.
 Not for Tom Noddy though.
-Here's the inventor of the bubble cube at a festival in 2018 performing almost exactly the same routine that he performed on Johnny Carson back in 1983.
+Here's the inventor of the bubble cube at a festival in 2018, performing almost exactly the same routine he performed on Johnny Carson back in 1983.

 (Update: that video has since been taken down, but here's some from 2019)

-I say "almost" because he now uses a tiny smoke machine instead of a cigarette, but the patter's identical, charming enough to have spanned four decades, and counting.
+I say "almost" because he now uses a tiny smoke machine instead of a cigarette, but the patter's identical, charming enough to have spanned four decades and counting.
 This wasn't a comeback either.
-Noddy's just never stopped, never gone out of fashion: Las Vegas, Letterman, The Paul Daniels' Magic show, Bubblefest, Experimentarium, forty years performing the perfect act using nothing but soap, smoke and straws.
-Here's his very first television appearance in 1980, in which host Charles Kuralt describes him as a "wandering minstrel", as "transient as his bubbles".
+Noddy's just never stopped, never gone out of fashion: Las Vegas, Letterman, The Paul Daniels' Magic show, Bubblefest, Experimentarium, forty years performing the perfect act, using nothing but soap, smoke and straws.
+Here's his very first television appearance from 1980, in which host Charles Kuralt describes him as a "wandering minstrel", as "transient as his bubbles".
 Well, yes and no. I love Tom Noddy.

 "I've never blown an ugly bubble."